CICA Payout Examples

 Assault Compensation Payouts – Claim Time Limits

 The way you make your claim affects how long you have to do so.
-When making a claim through the CICA, you typically have 2 years from the date of the incident.
+When claiming the CICA, you typically have 2 years from the date of the incident.
 However, certain exceptions may be made in extenuating circumstances.

-With criminal injury claims made against a specific individual, the claim must typically be started within 3 years.
+Criminal injury claims made against a specific individual must typically be initiated within 3 years.
 However, as with CICA criminal injury claims, this time limit can be frozen for some groups.

-To find out more about time limits and the criminal injury compensation tariff, get in touch with our advisors today.
+Contact our advisors today to learn more about time limits and the criminal injury compensation tariff.

 Get No Win No Fee Legal Help With Your CICA Claim